How to Care for Senior Dogs

 3. Don’t Forget to Exercise

-As your dog ages, he or she may begin to slow down and tire out more easily when playing.
+As your dog ages, they may begin to slow down and tire out more easily when playing.
 Let them rest, but make sure you and your dog are still spending some time moving around.
 This will help keep your dog lean, while also engaging their joints and muscles.
 Making sure they have plenty of toys available can help encourage play and movement as well.

 If arthritis and achy joints are keeping your dog from moving around, you can try going swimming or enrolling in a more structured canine hydrotherapy program.
 This will help get them moving without putting extra pressure on sore joints.
 You may even find their mobility improving after a few sessions in the water!